HeidiSQL/HeidiSQL/components/synedit/Readme.txt

-This is the first public version 1.0 of the SynEdit project.
+This is version 2.0.3 of the SynEdit project.

 SynEdit has been started as an attempt to continue the no longer maintained sources of the mwEdit project.
 The last public version 0.92a of mwEdit can be